icook/unification-proposal/README.md

 So I would like make an RFC of sorts, attempting to define requirements for a community maintained library that satisfies most general use cases.
-Below is a very rough outline of my goals.
+Below is a very rough outline of my goals and a possible implementation.

 Goals
 ===============